barryclark/jekyll-now/README.md

 **Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))

-**Jekyll Now** makes it easier to create your own Jekyll blog, by eliminating a lot of the up front setup.
+**Jekyll Now** makes it easier to create your Jekyll blog, by eliminating a lot of the up front setup.

 - You don't need to touch the command line
 - You don't need to install/configure ruby, rvm/rbenv, ruby gems :relaxed: